 A. The Decision of the Hearing Panel.
 Following the conclusion of the hearing, the members of the Hearing Panel will confer.
-Before reaching its determination, in complaints in which a faculty member is a Respondent, the Hearing Panel will consider whether the charges in the complaint arise from conduct that is protected under the faculty member's rights to Academic Freedom, as stated by the American Association of University Professors in The 1940 Statement of Principles on Academic Freedom and Tenure.
 A majority vote of the Hearing Panel will determine whether the evidence presented at the hearing, as well as the information provided in the investigative report, the parties' written statements (if any), and witness testimony establishes that it is more likely than not (i.e., more than 50 percent likely) that the Respondent committed the alleged HDSM.
 This preponderance of the evidence standard is the only evidentiary standard that may be used to resolve a complaint of HDSM.
 The Hearing Panel will immediately report their findings and rationale behind the same, along with recommended sanctions, if applicable, to the Assigned Coordinator.